brodieG/vetr/README.md

 ## Error: identical(levels(x$Species), c("setosa", "versicolor", "virginica")) is not TRUE
 ```

-`vetr` saved us typing, and time to come up with the things that need to be
+`vetr` saved us typing, and the time and though needed to come up with the
-compared.
+things that need to be compared.

 You could just as easily have created templates for nested lists, or data frames
 in lists.
 Templates are compared to objects with the `alike`.
 For a